hoanganhngo610/stream-clustering.ijcai.2023/index.md

   - This tutorial will also be the first to analyze the implementation strategy of truly incremental clustering metrics in `River`, which are not available in any other online machine learning tools/packages.
   - Apart from providing a guidance on how to conduct benchmarking with `River`, preliminary results for comparison will also be provided.
 This work has just been completed recently and were not provided within any previous editions of this tutorial.
   - The tutorial will also introduce a starting solution to new research pathways in stream clustering algorithms:
-    - Text clustering algorithms (despite the fact that previously, text clustering can be done with an indirect approach, using Term Frequency - Inverse Document Frequency (TF-IDF) \cite{rajaraman_ullman_2011} with an arbitrary numerical stream clustering algorithm;
+    - Text clustering algorithms (despite the fact that previously, text clustering can be done with an indirect approach, using Term Frequency - Inverse Document Frequency (TF-IDF) [Rajaraman and Ullman, 2011] with an arbitrary numerical stream clustering algorithm;
-    - Improvement in accuracy of calculating micro-clusters' centers and diameters using Welford's algorithm \cite{10.1007/978-3-642-51461-6_3} instead of cluster feature vectors.
+    - Improvement in accuracy of calculating micro-clusters' centers and diameters using Welford's algorithm [Chan *et al.*, 1982] instead of cluster feature vectors.

 # Strategies to enhance audience and interactivity